DeastinY/CoffeeRecommendationBot/README.md

 ## Contribution Guidelines
 Thanks for the interest !
-Contributing guidelines are available in 'CONTRIBUTING.md'
+Contributing guidelines are available in '[CONTRIBUTING.md](CONTRIBUTING.md)'

+## License
+This project is licensed under the terms of the MIT license.
+The full license text is available in the [LICENSE](LICENSE) file.